cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 6. Power on your console
   - HiyaCFW's settings screen should appear
 7. Change the settings to your liking, and press (START) to continue
-  - If you boot to "An error has occured" screen, it's most likely because your SD card is larger than 2GB; follow [Replacing System Menu with DSiMenu++](replacing-system-menu-with-dsimenu++) as noted at the top of the page
+  - If you boot to "An error has occured" screen, it's most likely because your SD card is larger than 2GB; follow [Replacing System Menu with TWiLight Menu++](replacing-system-menu-with-twlmenu++) as noted at the top of the page

 Your system will now boot from the SD card instead of the internal NAND.
 You may press (A) while booting to bypass HiyaCFW and boot from the internal NAND, using Unlaunch.